openalloc/SwiftSimpleTree/README.md

 #### Node Retrieval

-- `func getChildren(excludeValues: ValueSet) -> [Node]`: Fetch the child nodes of the node.
+- `func getChildren(traversal: Traversal, maxDepth: UInt, excludeValues: ValueSet) -> [Node]`: Fetch the child nodes of the node.
 Optional list of values for children to be excluded, along with their progeny.
-Traversal is breadth-first.
+Traversal is `.breadthFirst` by default.
+NOTE: breadth-first with `maxDepth` not yet supported.

-- `func getChildren(maxDepth: Int, excludeValues: ValueSet) -> [Node]`: Fetch the child nodes of the node.
-Optional list of values for children to be excluded, along with their progeny.
-Traversal is depth-first.
+- `func getSelfAndChildren(traversal: Traversal, maxDepth: UInt, excludeValues: ValueSet) -> [Node]`: Fetch the node and its child nodes.
+Optional list of values for nodes to be excluded, along with their progeny.
+Traversal is `.breadthFirst` by default.
+Self is at the first level of depth, so `maxDepth: 0` returns `[]`.
+NOTE: breadth-first with `maxDepth` not yet supported.

 - `func getParent(excludeValues: ValueSet) -> Node?`: Return the immediate parent node, if any.
 Optional list of parent values to be excluded.
 A match will cause this function to return nil.

-- `func getParents(maxDepth: Int, excludeValues: ValueSet) -> [Node]`: Return the parent nodes, starting with immediate parent.
+- `func getParents(maxDepth: UInt, excludeValues: ValueSet) -> [Node]`: Return the parent nodes, starting with immediate parent.
 Optional list of parent values to be excluded.
 A match will exclude further ancestors.
 Optional limit on depth.

-- `func getSelfAndChildren(excludeValues: ValueSet) -> [Node]`: Fetch the node and its child nodes.
-Optional list of values for nodes to be excluded, along with their progeny.
-Traversal is breadth-first.

 #### Node Search